benrosenberg/cli-latex/README.md

 ## to-do
 * add (expanded) package functionality via optional runtime arguments
 * fix the problems that this would inevitably create for the bash function implementation
+* figure out how to use `dmenu` for even quicker and easier use